-Fenestration and Heat Gain in Tropical Areas
+Fenestration and Heat Gain in the Tropics

 In today’s context, do we know where the heat gain is coming from?

 Double glazed windows with low-e coating are commonly used in commercial buildings in Singapore, reducing the heat gain through the glazing.
-We can verify this using a thermal imaging camera, where we can see the areas of glazing being yellow/green/blue in color.
-This means that the glazed area is relatively cool and there is little heat gain through the glazed area.
+From the thermal image, we can see the glazing area being yellow/green/blue, suggesting that it is relatively cool with little heat gain.
 However, we can see that there is still a source of heat gain into the indoor environment, highlighted by the red region which is the framing of your façade.

 Fenestration frames typically represent 10% - 30% of the total fenestration area.
 It is often made of aluminum, which is a good conductor of heat with a material thermal conductivity of 160W/mK, which is 160 times more conductive than glass.